Katz's Delicatessen

-Katz's Delicatessen, also known as Katz's of New York City, is a kosher-style delicatessen at 205 East Houston Street, on the southwest corner of Houston and Ludlow Streets on the Lower East Side of Manhattan in New York City.
-Katz's Delicatessen is not a kosher restaurant, although its menu is inspired by culturally Jewish foods.
+Katz's Delicatessen, also known as Katz's of New York City, is a Jewish deli at 205 East Houston Street, on the southwest corner of Houston and Ludlow Streets on the Lower East Side of Manhattan in New York City.
+Although its menu is inspired by culturally Jewish foods, Katz's Delicatessen is not kosher.

 Since its founding in 1888, it has been popular among locals and tourists alike for its pastrami on rye, which is considered among New York's best.

 Each week, Katz's serves 15,000 lb of pastrami, 8000 lb of corned beef, 2,000 lb of salami, and 4,000 hot dogs.
 In 2016, Zagat gave Katz's a food rating of 4.5 out of 5, and ranked it as the number one deli in New York City.

 History

 According to Katz's chronology, two brothers named Morris and Hyman Iceland established what is now known as Katz's Delicatessen on Ludlow Street in New York's Lower East Side.
 Upon the arrival of Willy Katz in 1903, the establishment's name was changed from Iceland Brothers to Iceland & Katz.
 Willy's cousin Benny joined him in 1910, buying out the Iceland brothers to form Katz's delicatessen.
 Their landlord Harry Tarowsky bought into the partnership in April 1917.
 However, according to food writer Robert F. Moss, records at Ellis Island indicate that Morris and Hyman Iceland immigrated to the United States in 1902.
 Moss states that the "Iceland Hyman delicatessen" had only opened by 1911.

 The construction of the New York City Subway's Houston Street Line in the 1930s required the deli to move to the present side of the street, although the entrance remained on Ludlow Street.
 The vacant lot on Houston Street was home to barrels of meat and pickles until the storefront facade was added in the period 1946–1949.

-In the early part of the twentieth century, the Lower East Side was home to millions of newly immigrated families.
+In the early part of the twentieth century, the Lower East Side was home to thousands of newly immigrated families.
 This, along with the lack of public and private transportation, forged a solid community such that Katz's became a focal point for congregating.
 On Fridays, the neighborhood turned out for franks and beans, a long time Katz tradition.

 During the peak of the Yiddish theater, the restaurant was frequented by actors, singers and comedians from the many theaters on Second Avenue as well as the National Theater on Houston Street.
 During World War II, the sons of the owners – Lenny Katz and Izzy Tarowsky – were both serving their country in the armed forces, and the family tradition of sending food to their sons became established as the company slogan "Send A Salami To Your Boy In The Army".
 The slogan was coined by Izzy's mother Rose Tarowsky, whose son served in the South Pacific as a bomber pilot.